 The Golf Club at Brickshire provides a fair test for golfers of all skill levels with five sets of tees.
 Yardages extend from 5,151 to a strenuous 7,291, putting every part of your game to the test.
 With uphill and downhill shots, uneven lies, wetlands, and water, no two holes are even remotely alike.
 Fairways are wide and generally forgiving.
 Several fairways have a decided tilt, so the black and white aiming posts should be well heeded.

 Williamsburg National Golf Club is on the west side of Williamsburg, off Monticello, routed through a residential community, and two 18 hole championship courses, reasonably priced compared to some of the other high end courses in the area.
 They’ve challenging through the trees, well maintained, and good guest service.
 There’s were some unique holes, and some back and forth, overall a good experience.The Jamestown is a Nicklaus design of 7,000 yards, .Black 73.1/128.
 The York Town course also plays to 7,000 yards from the tips, and was designed by Tom Clark.
-There’s a 20% break in rates if you’re staying at particular hotels in the area, so if you plan to play here a couple of times, check with the golf shop to see which hotels are participating.
 If I were only playing one course here, it would be the Nicklaus course.

 Ford’s Colony is just off the 234 exit of I-64, then west on 199 to Rt 60/Centerville Road, a couple of miles.
 Three 18 hole championship golf courses here routed through a huge residential community of upscale homes, along with a Marriott timeshare development.
-There’s a 20% discount is you’re staying at the Marriott, but otherwise the rates aren’t too high for the area.
-The courses, Marsh Hawk, Black Heath, and Blue Heron are all somewhat similar in the layout, tree lined fairways, marsh, lake, and creek bordered, well bunkered and at different levels of challenge.
+The rates are reasonable for the area.
+The courses, Marsh Hawk, Black Heath, and Blue Heron are all somewhat similar in the layout, tree-lined fairways, marsh, lake, and creek bordered, well-bunkered, and at different levels of challenge.

 Ford’s Colony — Blackheath